zextras/tech-doc/source/carbonio/additional-appserver.rst

 the whole procedure in this page and make sure the following requirements are satisfied.

-* A Multi-Server |product| is already operating correctly
+* A |product| infrastructure is already operating correctly

 * A new node is available, on which to install the AppServer, which satisfies the :ref:`Multi Server Requirements <multi-server-req>`